 A saved Category can be active or inactive.
 When an active Category is applied to SpeechMiner, calls can be assigned to it.
-When an inactive Category is applied, it is saved in SpeechMiner but cannot be assigned to calls.
+When an inactive Category is applied, it is saved in SpeechMiner but calls cannot be assigned to it.